GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 various protocols and file formats.
 For example, code injection attacks are a result of incorrect parsing which confuses data with code.
 Other recent examples include [URL parser differentials](https://www.blackhat.com/docs/us-17/thursday/us-17-Tsai-A-New-Era-Of-SSRF-Exploiting-URL-Parser-In-Trending-Programming-Languages.pdf) and [path normalization differentials](https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf) which resulted in critical vulnerabilities in popular services such as Uber and Amazon.
-This type of vulnerabilities are often referred to as *parser logic* bugs.
+This type of vulnerabilities are often referred to as *parsing logic* bugs.

-Our goal is this project was to develop a practical testing approach for detecting *parser logic* bugs.
+Our goal is this project was to develop a practical testing approach for detecting *parsing logic* bugs.
 Our approach works by first inferring a formal model of the parser in the form of an automaton and then, exploiting the nice properties of automata to verify that the parser satisfies certain security properties.
 One of the most appealing aspects of our approach is the capability to efficiently compare different parsers